-We now explain how these partition identities have been related to representation theory.
+We now explain how these partition identities are related to representation theory.
 We assume that the reader is familiar with the notion of a Kac--Moody algebra, the standard reference text is~\cite{Kac}.
-Let $\gf$ be a affine Kac--Moody algebra with positive roots $\Delta^{+} \subset \h^{*}$, where $\h$ is a Cartan subalgebra in $\gf$.
-Let $P$ (resp.\ $P^{+}$) be the corresponding set of integral (resp.\ dominant integral) weights and let $L(\lambda)$ an irreducible highest weight $\gf$-module of highest weight $\lambda \in P^+$.
+Let $\gf$ be an affine Kac--Moody algebra with positive roots $\Delta^{+} \subset \h^{*}$, where $\h$ is a Cartan subalgebra of $\gf$.
+Let $P$ (resp.\ $P^{+}$) be the corresponding set of integral (resp.\ dominant integral) weights and let $L(\lambda)$ be the irreducible highest weight $\gf$-module of highest weight $\lambda \in P^+$ (also called the standard module with highest weight $\lambda$).
 The character of $L(\lambda)$ is defined as

 where $e$ is a formal exponential and $L(\lambda)_{\mu}$ is the weight space corresponding to $\mu$.
 A well studied problem within representation theory is the development of so-called character formulas i.e.\ explicit algebraic expressions for $\ch L(\lambda)$.
-An well-known example is provided by the Weyl--Kac character formula \cite[Proposition 10.10]{Kac}
+A well-known example is provided by the Weyl--Kac character formula \cite[Proposition 10.10]{Kac}

 where $W$ is the Weyl group and $\rho$ is the Weyl vector.
-An important feature of the Weyl--Kac character formula is that it \emph{overcounts}, i.e.\ the sum is alternating.
-Finding a non-overcounting character formula is a difficult task, partial results may be obtained using the theory of vertex operator algebras and equating the resulting formulas with the Weyl--Kac character formula gives rise to certain partition identities.
+An important feature of the Weyl--Kac character formula is that it \emph{overcounts}, i.e.\ the sum is not sign-free.
+Finding a sign-free character formula is a difficult task, partial results may be obtained using the theory of vertex operator algebras and equating the resulting formulas with the Weyl--Kac character formula gives rise to certain partition identities.
 This was the basic strategy employed by Lepowsky and Wilson~\cite{Lepowsky,Lepowsky2} to derive the Rogers--Ramanujan identities from character formulas for level 3 modules over $A_{1}^{(1)}$.
 Subsequently, other partition identities were obtained (some of which were previously unknown to the combinatorics community) using different levels and algebras, see, for example, \cite{Capparelli,Meurman,Meurman2,Meurman3,Nandi,Primc1,PrimcSikic,Siladic}.
 More detail on the history of this interaction can be found in the introduction of~\cite{DK19}.